Where is the OATH Hearings Division located?

 Do I need a lawyer?

 You do not need a lawyer to represent you at your hearing, although you may have a lawyer present if you wish.
 Many people choose to represent themselves.
 You may also come with a non-attorney to represent you or send an authorized person to represent you in your place.
-A professional representative must be registered with the OATH Health Tribunal.
+A professional representative must be registered with the OATH Hearings Division.
 If you choose to hire a lawyer or professional representative, you must do so at your own expense.

 Back to FAQs

 How can I prove I am not in violation or not responsible?

 If you believe that you are not in violation or that you are not responsible, or have another defense, you may tell the OATH Hearing Officer and present any supporting evidence.
 If you testify during an in-person hearing or a hearing-by-phone, your testimony will be taken under oath.
 Alternatively, if you do not personally appear but instead have a representative or attorney appear for you, you may submit a sworn or affirmed notarized statement explaining your defense to the OATH Hearing Officer.
 If you request a hearing by mail, you should submit a sworn or affirmed notarized statement explaining your defense to the OATH Hearing Officer.
-You may also present testimony from other witnesses and offer supporting documents to the OATH Hearing Officer at your hearing (whether in-person, by phone, or by mail).
+You may also present testimony from other witnesses and offer supporting documents to the OATH Hearing Officer at your hearing (whether in-person, by phone, or online).
 Examples of supporting documents include deeds, drawings, maps, licenses, permits, envelopes (to show mailing or receipt dates), and photographs.
 Please note that any documents sent by mail will not be returned.

 What happens during an in-person hearing?